-- Testability : Command are objects and not parameters.
+- Testability: Commands are objects and not parameters.
 This way the command handlers are easy to test and to mock.
 The object validation is also possible on the commands using Hibernate validation.

-- Productivity : CQS offers a big benefit that we remove almost all DTO/Value object code and respect DRY principle.
-No need to have two abstractions layers between your DAO, your value object and the JSON view you are returning.
-You should use a DAL optimized for read access and JSON conversion
+- Productivity: CQS offers a big benefit that we remove almost all DTO/Value object codes and respect the DRY principle.
+No need to have two abstractions layers between your DAO, your value object, and the JSON view you are returning.
+You should use a DAL optimized for reading access and JSON conversion

-- Fun : almost everything has to be build from scratch.
+- Fun: almost everything has to be built from scratch.
 Ok it exists some (paid) frameworks but I wouldn’t use them

 The drawbacks of CQRS are :

 - more code: yes instead of a basic function you have to write a command object, a command handler ( your tests), validation, etc. But the code is easy to read and self-explanatory